 You will come across numerous articles and blogs online discouraging users from torrenting, claiming it is illegal.
 On the contrary, torrenting isn’t illegal at all.
-The real problem lies when torrenters download copyrighted content.
-Also, some content may not exactly be crystal clear about how they can be used and shared, which could land you in a lot of trouble.
+The real problem lies when torrenteers download copyrighted content.
+Also, some content may not exactly be crystal clear about how it can be used and shared, which could land you in a lot of trouble.

-What people do not realize is that torrenting is much more than they could possibly imagine.
+People do not realise that torrenting is much more than they could imagine.
 It is a means by which people can share content with each other.
 If it were not for torrenting, it is highly likely that people in other countries, or the US itself, would not have known about some of the finest musical and movie talent out there.
 This does not apply to movies and music alone but also applies to books and their authors too.
 In a way, torrenting serves as a means of indirect marketing, without which the likes of Christopher Nolan or Ridley Scott would not have a massive fan following across the globe in the first place.